 Ragoe Ney is a sacred site blessed by Guru Rinpoche.
 It is believed that Guru Rimpoche came from Taktsang and meditated at Ragoe in the 8th century.
 The sacred cliff of Ragoed is described in the text of the holy site as, ‘the black cliff facing the south, has the shape of a crescent with a hat-like on top, the base similar to that of a beautiful lotus’.
 The site is revered as the second ‘copper paradise’ of Guru Rinpoche owing to the landscape’s features that match every sacred description of the paradise.

 There is an interesting story behind this sacred site.
 One day, a man left his home to look for his cattle in the forest soon after his wife gave birth to a baby boy.
-As he neared the site he heard sounds of some wild animals fighting and even saw them; but as he moved closer all those sounds turned into melodies of ritual musical instruments; wondering he moved closer to check and coincided with the opening of the sacred door to the holy site.
-He went inside, and after that, the door closed again.
-He was left in a shock state for a moment; and when he realized and thought of his wife and the baby back at home, the cave door reopened.
-When he returned to his village, he saw an old man plowing his field.
-He asked the old man who he was.
-Throughout the conversation, he recognized the man was none other than the infant son he left behind.
+As he neared the site he heard sounds of some wild animals fighting.
+But as he moved closer, all those sounds turned into melodies of ritual musical instruments.
+Wondering what was happening, he moved closer to check and coincided with the opening of the sacred door to the holy site.
+He went inside and the door closed again.
+When he came out of shock and thought of his wife and the baby back home, the cave door reopened.

 Why was the RaGoe temple built?